A tourists guide on how to help minimize

 Top things a tourist should be aware of about strikes in Nepal

-A banda or strike can be called at the last-minute.
+A banda or strike can be called at the last minute.
 Usually the night before.
-These are usually only one days strikes.
+These are usually only one-day strikes.

 There are generally more strikes in Nepal before an upcoming political event.
-Thankfully most political event take place in the off-peak tourist seasons in Nepal.
+Thankfully, most political events take place in the off-peak tourist seasons in Nepal.

-You are still free to walk around outside, it's only public and private transport that are not allow to operate.
+You are still free to walk around outside, it's only public and private transport that are not allowed to operate.

-Do realize that strikes in Nepal are not just effecting you but also many everyday Nepalese people and their livelihoods.
+Do realize that strikes in Nepal are not just affecting you but also many everyday Nepalese people and their livelihoods.

 What to do if you have a flight during a strike in Nepal?